 It took a long time for Apple to get OS X right.

 Version 10.0 was a stab in the dark, and 10.1 made things a bit better.
-OS X 10.2 was the first proper edition, but it still had a long way to go.
-Panther (OS X 10.3) was not the best edition, but it was definitely better than the previous ones.
+OS X 10.2 Jaguar was the first proper edition, but it still had a long way to go.
+Mac OS X 10.3 Panther was not the best edition, but it was definitely better than the previous ones.

 When Apple brought out 10.4 Tiger, it was amazing.
 Tiger became the longest running version of OS X, and I was wondering how Apple was going to top it.
 Then 10.5 Leopard came out with its fancy new features and power hungry visuals – but under the hood, in an everyday situation, how does it compare?

 I have run both Tiger and Leopard.
 I even ran both on the same machine to give it a fair comparison: an Intel iMac Core Duo 1.83 GHz with 2 GB of RAM.

 As you might expect, Tiger (version 10.4.11) flew along.
 Universal Binary apps screamed along, with the smaller ones opening in one or two bounces of the Dock icon.
 PowerPC apps took a little longer to open, but we are comparing operating systems here, and not system architecture.

 After wearing in the shoes of Tiger for a few months, I wiped the hard drive and did a fresh install of Leopard.
 Things were not as rosy.
 The whole machine felt slower – boot time was slower, and loading time was a little slower.
 My iMac may not be top of the range (getting on three years old), but it is way above the minimum specifications for Leopard (which are an 867 MHz G4 with 512 MB of RAM), so I was a little disappointed.